Triangle (musical instrument): Folk and popular music

 A percussionist in a popular music group plays a large, low-pitched bass triangle.

 In folk music, forró, Cajun music and rock music a triangle is often held directly in the hand so that one side can be damped by the fingers to vary the tone.
 The sound can also be changed slightly by varying the area struck, and by subtle damping.

-The triangle (known in Cajun French as a ‘tit-fer, from petit fer, "little iron") is popular in Cajun music where it serves as the strong beat, especially if no drums are present.
+The triangle (known in Cajun French as a 'tit-fer, from petit fer, "little iron") is popular in Cajun music where it serves as the strong beat, especially if no drums are present.

-In the Brazilian music style Forró it is used together with the zabumba (a larger drum) and an accordion.
+In the Brazilian music style forró, it is used together with the zabumba (a larger drum) and an accordion.
 It forms together with the zabumba the rhythmic section.
 It provides usually an ongoing pulse, damping the tone on the first second and fourth while opening the hand on the third beat to let most frequencies sound.
 It can be used extensively for breaks, to improvise, and to vary the rhythm.

-In Indonesian folk music such as Banyuwangi Gandrung music, triangle is used together with gamelan.
+In Indonesian folk music such as gandrung, it is used together with gamelan.
 It is locally called kluncing in Osing language.